Sample or Buy

-Charles Wilson (21st Century)
+Charles Wilson (Reinstated, Updated)

 Note: Charles Wilson also appears on Daddy B. Nice's original Top 100 Southern Soul Artists (90's-00's).
 The "21st Century" after Charles Wilson's name in the headline is to distinguish his artist-guide entries on this page from his artist-guide page on Daddy B. Nice's original chart.
-Readers primarily interested in "Mississippi Boy" should go directly to that guide, or to Daddy B. Nice's Artist Guide to Will T.

 To automatically link to Charles Wilson's charted radio singles, awards, CD's and other citations and references on the website, go to "Wilson, Charles" in Daddy B. Nice's Comprehensive Index.